cult-of-coders/grapher/docs/exposure.md

 }
 ```

-It is not necessary to have an exposure for *comments*, however if I do have it, and it has a firewall.
+It is not necessary to have an exposure for *comments*, however if you do have it, and it has a firewall.
 The firewall will be called.
 The reason for this is security.

+Note: Don't worry about performance.
+We went great lengths to retrieve data in as few MongoDB requests as possible, in the scenario above,
+if you do have a firewall for users and comments, both will be called only once, because we only make 2 MongoDB requests.

 Global Exposure Configuration
 -----------------------------